Why You Might Need A Tooth Extraction

 It’s difficult to get through each day with a toothache, but Dr. Ivey can help.
 He has extensive experience in tooth extractions, but most of all, he knows how to make you feel better and shorten the recovery time following the extraction.
 If you do not have your problem tooth removed when it is necessary, it can create some potentially dangerous health concerns over time, so don’t wait to contact Dr. Ivey when the time comes.

 Dental Anxiety Is Real, And We Are Here To Help

 With all that said, we understand that dental anxiety is a problem for many of our patients, so we do everything we can to help.
 Dr. Ivey and our team will take the time to learn what makes you comfortable and take the necessary steps to create the most relaxing environment possible.
 We are only satisfied with our work if you are satisfied with the process and the results, so never be afraid to ask questions or make special requests before, during, or after your tooth extraction.

 Why Dr. Austin Ivey is Different

 Dr. Ivey genuinely wants to know more about every one of his patients before doing any procedure for them.
 No one looks forward to tooth extraction, but he makes the process much easier to cope with.

 Ivey Oral & Facial Surgery is focused on patient outcomes, which helps drive the team to do their best possible work.
 Don’t hesitate to schedule an appointment if you have a toothache or think you may be a candidate for a tooth extraction.

-Call or text our office in the Centennial and Aurora, CO area at (303) 493-1933 today to put a stop to the pain.
+Call or text our office in the Centennial, CO area at (303) 493-1933 today to put a stop to the pain.